Peru Digitalizes Electronic Invoice Factoring

 The Peruvian executive branch issued various decrees in response to the COVID-19 Crisis with the objective of helping companies experiencing difficulties.
 One of these was the “Decreto de Urgencia N° 013-2020” published in January where the laws for the negotiation of electronic invoices through factoring are established.

-The main news is that the Peruvian government just approved the “Decreto de Urgencia N° 013-2020” who’s objective is to facilitate the financing of SMEs and to accelerate the cash flow those same small and medium enterprises.
+The goal of this measure is to enable the financing of SMEs and speed up the cash flow of small and medium enterprises.

-The new system approved by the Peruvian tax authority (SUNAT) enables a link between the sales invoice with a factoring invoice, enabling the quick reception of funds by sellers.
+The system approved by the Peruvian tax authority (SUNAT) enables linking the invoice with the factoring invoice enabling you to receive the cash you need to keep your business operating.